 Registered riders need a valid Winterclash ticket.
 The registration fee does not include the entry fee for the event.

 To complete your registration you need to pay your registration fee at the “registration booth” in Eindhoven.
 It will be located next to the bar / entrance area of the AreaFiftyOne Skatepark.
 You will NOT be able to compete without showing up and paying the fee until one hour before the competition starts.

-Junior: 7 – 16 (including 16) years old, you need to bring a singned confirmation from you parents, confirming that you’re skating on your own risk and you’re allowed to be there.
+Male/Female Junior**: 7 – 16 (including 16) years old.
+You need to bring a signed confirmation from you parents, confirming that you’re skating on your own risk and you’re allowed to be there.

 Juniors: Jam format , 5 minutes, 5 riders (no last trick)

 Amateur: Jam format – 5 minutes, 5 – 8 riders (no last trick)

 Pro: Jam format 8 minutes, 5 riders (no last trick)

 Juniors: Jam – one by one – 5 minutes, 5 riders (including last trick)